John Banville

-Early life and family
+Early life

 William John Banville was born to Agnes (née Doran) and Martin Banville, a garage clerk, in Wexford, Ireland.
 He is the youngest of three siblings; his older brother Vincent is also a novelist and has written under the name Vincent Lawrence as well as his own.
 His sister Anne Veronica "Vonnie" Banville-Evans has written both a children's novel and a memoir of growing up in Wexford.
 Banville stole a collection of Dylan Thomas's poetry from Wexford County Library while in his teens.

 Banville was educated at CBS Primary, Wexford, a Christian Brothers school, and at St Peter's College, Wexford.
 Despite having intended to be a painter and an architect, he did not attend university.
 Banville has described this as "A great mistake.
 I should have gone.
 I regret not taking that four years of getting drunk and falling in love.
 But I wanted to get away from my family.
 I wanted to be free."
-Alternately he has stated that college would have had little benefit for him: "I don't think I would have learned much more, and I don't think I would have had the nerve to tackle some of the things I tackled as a young writer if I had been to university – I would have been beaten into submission by my lecturers."
+In contrast, he has stated that college would have had little benefit for him: "I don't think I would have learned much more, and I don't think I would have had the nerve to tackle some of the things I tackled as a young writer if I had been to university—I would have been beaten into submission by my lecturers."

-After school he worked as a clerk at Aer Lingus, which allowed him to travel at deeply discounted rates.
-He took advantage of these rates to travel in Greece and Italy.
-On his return to Ireland, he became a sub-editor at The Irish Press, rising eventually to the position of chief sub-editor. before The Irish Press collapsed in 1995, Banville became a sub-editor at The Irish Times.
-He was appointed literary editor in 1998.
-The Irish Times, too, endured financial troubles, and Banville was offered the choice of taking a redundancy package or working as a features department sub-editor.
-He left.
+After school, Banville worked as a clerk at Aer Lingus, which allowed him to travel at deeply discounted rates.
+He took advantage of these rates to travel to Greece and Italy.
+He began working as a sub-editor at The Irish Press in 1969 and subsequently worked as a sub-editor at The Irish Times.
+He was appointed literary editor of The Irish Times in 1988, a position he held until 1999.

-Banville has two sons from a marriage to the American textile artist Janet Dunham, whom he met in the United States during the 1960s.
-Asked in 2012 about the breakdown of that marriage, Banville's immediate thoughts focused on the effect it had on his children; "It was hard on them", he said.
-Banville later went on to have two daughters from another relationship.
-He lives in Dublin.
+Personal life

+In 1969, Banville married the American textile artist Janet Dunham, whom he met in San Francisco the previous year while she was a student at the University of California, Berkeley.
+The couple had two sons together.
+Their marriage broke down after Banville had an affair with a neighbour, Patricia Quinn, who subsequently became director of the Arts Council of Ireland.
+Banville had two daughters with Quinn, born around 1990 and 1997.
+Despite separating, Banville and Dunham never divorced and he described them as remaining "on good terms."
+Dunham died at Blackrock Clinic on 22 November 2021, after which Banville stated that he experienced "brain fog" due to grief and was unable to write for six months.
+In a 2024 interview, he expressed regret over his relationship history, saying: "I caused Janet such anguish.
+I have caused Patricia Quinn such anguish.
+I wasn’t good with my children.
+I was not a good parent.
+I am not a good person.
+I am selfish.
+But I have to have responsibility.”